Escher.gif (426 bytes)

 and Telegraph Works Co., Limited

 For a short cable the book might be 150 pages or so; for a long run, such as the 3000-mile cable laid in 1881-1882 for the Central & South American Cable Company, the book is over 500 pages.
-Extracts from the C&SA book may be seen on the page for that cable.
+Extracts from this C&SA book may be seen on the page for that cable.

 This list of IRGP cable report books includes all copies located to date, but is by no means complete.
 It is derived from the holdings of the Library of the Institution of Civil Engineers in London (ICE), the University of Illinois (UI), the University of Glasgow (UG), the Library of Congress (LC) and the Atlantic Cable Website (AC).
 Publication dates are not given in the books, so the dates are those of the expedition(s).
+The number column shown the one recorded in each library’s catalog or observed on the book’s cover.

 Transmittal letters tipped in to a number of the books examined at ICE show that the copies were presented in some cases many years after the conclusion of the expedition.

 24 volumes are listed for projects between 1881 and 1907.
+Some are available in full text at Hathi Trust as noted.

 If any site visitor knows of additional volumes, please email me.